secretstartups/handbook/people-group/workday/workday-guide/index.html.md

 ## Accessing Workday

 Workday will be accessible to all GitLab team members through Okta SSO.
-Go to [gitlab.okta.com](https://gitlab.okta.com/app/UserHome) and click on the ‘Workday’ tile to login.
-You can also search your apps for quick access
+Go to [gitlab.okta.com](https://gitlab.okta.com/app/UserHome) and click on the **‘Workday Production SSO’** tile to login.
+You can search your apps for quick access.

 <div style="text-align:center;">
   <img src="/handbook/people-group/workday/workday-guide/okta-wd.png" alt="Accesing Workday through Okta" width="700"/>